kirakira-dev/NintendoClientsWiki/Pia-Overview.md

 3. Your console sends a [join request](Mesh-Protocol) to the host.
 4. The host decides if it wants to accept the join request.
 For example, if the mesh already has the maximum number of participants it may reject the join request.
 5. The host sends a [join response](Mesh-Protocol) to your console to inform it about its decision.
 If the join request was accepted, the join response also information about the other consoles in the mesh.
-6. If the join request was accepted, the host send an [update message](Mesh-Protocol) to all consoles in the mesh.
-Upon receiving the update message, the other consoles try to establish a connection with your console.
+6. If the join request was accepted, the host sends an [update message](Mesh-Protocol) to all consoles in the mesh.
+The other consoles now try to establish a connection with your console.
-7. Your console is now part of the mesh.
+7. Your console is now part of the mesh and can start exchanging game-specific packets.

 ### Connection establishment
-After acquiring the [StationLocation](Pia-Types#stationlocation) of another console elsewhere (e.g. from [matchmaking](#matchmaking) or the [join response](#joining-a-mesh)), the following steps are performed to establish a connection with the console:
+After acquiring the [StationLocation](Pia-Types#stationlocation) of another console elsewhere (e.g. from [matchmaking](#matchmaking) or a [mesh update](Mesh-Protocol)), the following steps are performed to establish a connection with the console:

 1. If necessary, [NAT traversal](#nat-traversal) is performed.
 2. Your console sends a [connection request](Station-Protocol#connection-request) to the other console.